 (Building A-Room 133)

 Welcome to Bossier Parish Community College.
-BPCC is a great place to be!
-Since the completion of our new campus, enrollment is growing.
-But there is always room for YOU.
+BPCC is a great place to be.
+Although enrollment continues to grow, there is always room for YOU!

 BPCC is a two-year coeducational college that is state supported.
 Our goal is to recruit prospective students area wide through high school visits, career and college fairs, campus tours, and involvement within the community.